AlissonLinhares/Oxygen/README.md

 ##
 [![Logo](https://raw.githubusercontent.com/AlissonLinhares/Oxygen/master/logo/logo.png)](#)

-### Sobre
+### About

 <p style="text-indent: 2em;" align="justify">
-Oxygen is an oriented object isometric HTML5 game engine created by me and my brother, just for fun, in our free time.
+Oxygen is an object-oriented isometric HTML5 game engine created by me and my brother, just for fun, in our free time.
 This engine is very portable and relatively fast, for a Javascript application.
 </p>

 <p style="text-indent: 2em;" align="justify">